-Woman granted clemency got support from another ex-prisoner
+Woman who got pardon push from Kardashian West helps friend

-DALLAS (AP) — A 40-year-old Texas woman who is among nearly a dozen people granted clemency Tuesday by President Donald Trump stands out mainly for her lack of political connections.
+DALLAS (AP) — A 40-year-old Texas woman was among nearly a dozen people granted clemency Tuesday by President Donald Trump after her case was championed by a woman who herself got clemency at the urging of reality TV star Kim Kardashian West.

-But Crystal Munoz, who spent the last 12 years in prison after being convicted on marijuana charges, found an effective advocate in another former federal prisoner whose sentence Trump commuted.
+Crystal Munoz, who spent the last 12 years in prison after being convicted on marijuana charges, found an effective advocate in former federal prisoner Alice Marie Johnson.

-Alice Marie Johnson, who the president granted clemency in 2018 at the urging of reality TV star Kim Kardashian West and who was featured in one of Trump’s campaign ads during this year’s Super Bowl, spent years with Munoz at a federal prison in Fort Worth, Texas.
+Johnson, who the president granted clemency in June 2018 and who was featured in one of Trump’s campaign ads during this year’s Super Bowl, spent years with Munoz at a federal prison in Fort Worth, Texas.

 They were in the same housing unit and attended church together.
 Johnson told The Associated Press she came to think of the younger woman as “one of my prison daughters.”